-She pulled away from him roughly.
-Grabbed his face with her hands.
-Kissed him fiercely.
-Shaking her head she replied firmly, "Not on your life, Mister.
-This is our time, Spock.
-I want you too.
+She pulled away from him roughly and grabbed his face with her hands, kissing him fiercely.
+"Not on your life, Mister.
+This is our time.
+I want you too, Spock.
 So much."

-He pulled her to him.
-Felt his restraint crumbling.
-Found he did not care.
+He pulled her to him, his restraint crumbling—and he found he did not care.
 "Christine.
 Mine.
 My Christine."

 He stood up.
 Pulled her up roughly into another embrace.
-She matched his passion measure for measure. *She is strong,* he realized as she bit his lip lightly, *She is not afraid of this.*
+She matched his passion measure for measure.
+She was strong, he realized as she bit his lip lightly.
+And utterly unafraid of this.

-He pulled her to the bedroom, refusing to relinquish her mouth as they moved.
-When he felt the bed against his legs he pulled her back with him onto the soft coverlet.
-Their frenzied hands removed clothing until there was nothing between them.
-Spock looked at the woman he had chosen. *She is magnificent.*
+He pulled her to the bed, refusing to relinquish her mouth as they moved.
+When he felt the bed against his legs, he pulled her back with him onto the soft coverlet.
+They removed clothing in an almost frenzied way until there was nothing between them.

 She pulled him down to her, back into a close embrace.
 He heard her gasp as he entered her.
 It was as if his whole world was contained in her body.
 His fingers moved instinctively to her face.
-Realizing his intent to meld with her, Spock stopped uncertainly.
-Felt her pull his finger down the rest of the way.
+Realizing his intent to meld with her, Spock stopped uncertainly then felt her pull his finger down the rest of the way.

 He was everywhere with her and she was with him.
 He could feel her love and her deep passion for him.
 He opened his own barriers, let her feel how much she meant to him.
 How he treasured her.